 We now turn to the components of the average loss cost for BIL claims for split limits policies - claim frequency and claim severity.
 By examining these components, we can gain a sense of whether either or both contributed to Michigan's relatively low BIL costs.
 Figure III.8 compares the frequency of BIL claims in Michigan with other mandatory no-fault states and all states arising from split limits policies.
 It reveals that the frequency of BIL claims in Michigan was considerably lower for these policies than it was in other no-fault states and all states.
 In 2019, the frequency of BIL claims in Michigan was 0.18 compared to 0.69 in other mandatory no-fault states and 0.98 in all states.

 This is not surprising as Michigan's verbal threshold for liability claims could be substantially reducing the number of these claims relative to what would be the case if Michigan had a less stringent threshold or did not have a no-fault system.
 It also might be the case that Michigan's generous PIP benefits made it less likely that injured parties would file a liability claim but this is a matter of speculation.
 Regardless, it is apparent that the relatively low frequency of BIL claims in Michigan has been a substantial contributor to its relatively low average loss costs for this coverage.

 Additionally, some believe that the Michigan Supreme Court's decision in McCormick versus Carrier in 2010 weakened Michigan verbal threshold and this weakening has led to an increase in the frequency of BIL claims.
-If this is true, the result would be higher BIL costs, all other things equal (see Insurance Research Council, 2019a).32 than in other mandatory no-fault states and all states.
+If this is true, the result would be higher BIL costs, all other things equal (see Insurance Research Council, 2019a).40

+We now turn to the severity of BIL claims for split limits policies as shown in Figure III.9.
+It is apparent that the severity of BIL claims in Michigan has been much higher than in other mandatory no-fault states and all states.
 In 2019, the average BI claim in Michigan for split limits policies was \$51,040 compared to \$27,509 in other mandatory no-fault states and \$22,353 in all states.
 The higher severity of BIL claims in Michigan is not necessarily surprising if Michigan's verbal threshold is causing the liability claims that are filed to be more severe, i.e., the threshold discourages small claims from being filed.
 However, this may not be the only explanation for what we see in the data.
 Other factors could be causing liability claims for larger amounts to be filed and paid in Michigan, such as higher levels of attorney involvement and greater levels of soft fraud or hard fraud.